 Ask yourself this: If you grew up in the Seattle area, why did you stay?
 If you moved here from somewhere else, what brought you here?

-If you’re not happy with your life, it’s a good idea to sit down and take a good look at your life choices that got you here.
+If you’re not happy with your life, it’s a good idea to sit down and take a good look at the circumstances that brought you here.
 Are you stuck in a career that you don’t like?
 Are you unable to even find a steady job?
-Or maybe mistakes were made and you’re separated from your family and other personal relationships.
+Maybe mistakes were made and you’re separated from your family and other personal relationships.

 One reason why you may be unhappy may have to do with where you live and why you’re living here.
-As Seattle’s tech industry grows, the city becomes more stressful every day and everything from your commute to the state of your relationships can affect your happiness.
+As Seattle’s tech industry grows, the city becomes more stressful for lower-wage workers and everything from your commute to your leisure time can be affected.